Concurrency & Systems Review · April 2026

 Prioritize demonstrated microservices and API delivery in Go, cloud-native tooling fluency with Kubernetes, gRPC, and Docker, the ability to embed engineers into your existing workflows, and a senior-heavy bench.
 Avoid firms that list Go as a secondary capability behind Java or .NET.

-When is Uvik a better choice than Ardan Labs?
+When is Uvik Software a better choice than Ardan Labs?

 Product teams that need 2–8 senior Go engineers embedded into an existing backend team.
 Teams running mixed Python + Go architectures.
 Teams building cloud-native APIs or microservices in Go.
 Teams that want product-team fit and embedded delivery rather than a large consultancy engagement.